-&lt;sup>74 The highest rate is in Liguria (16%, ten works), followed by Marche (13%, two works), Molise (12%, 12 works) and Abruzzo (11%, 15 works).
-All data refers to February 2018 and are the result of the analysis carried out by the author on the website "Architetture del Secondo 900" Direzione Generale Arte e Architettura contemporanee e Periferie urbane - DGAAP, http://architetturecontemporanee.beniculturali.it/architetture/index.php (accessed January - February 2018).
+87 The highest rate is in Liguria (16%, ten works), followed by Marche (13%, two works), Molise (12%, 12 works) and Abruzzo (11%, 15 works).
+All data refers to February 2018 and are the result of the analysis carried out by the author on the website "Architetture del Secondo 900," Direzione Generale Arte e Architettura contemporanee e Periferie urbane - DGAAP, http://architetturecontemporanee.beniculturali.it/architetture/index.php (accessed January - February 2018).

-&lt;sup>75 See the abstract by Maria Teresa Feraboli, "Female Design and Architectural Archives in Italy: A Preliminary Investigation among Online Search Tools," in MoMoWo Symposium 2018.
+88 See the abstract by Maria Teresa Feraboli, "Female Design and Architectural Archives in Italy: A Preliminary Investigation among Online Search Tools," in MoMoWo Symposium 2018.
 International Conference, 180.
-Full paper published in Women's Creativity since the Modern Movement, 957-965.
+Full paper published in Women's Creativity since the Modern Movement, 957-65.